 Try to make your images the same width as your current theme.
 If posts are boxed into an 800px width display, keep your images around this size.

-Long images work well for Pinterest but for blog posts images, horizontal images work best.
+Long images work well for Pinterest and for Pinterest images on your WordPress blog.
+But for regular blog posts images, horizontal images work best.
 Keep the ratio in the 16:9 range.

 800 px by 600 px

 1024 px by 768 px

 The hero image, or the image that appears at the top of a post (and often in shares on social media) is a different case.
 This is the first image people see.
 It’s also the image that appears in blog archives and in social media (unless you use another tool like Yoast to specify the image that appears on social) .